 Every year since 2001 I have received a copy of the FIFA football video game for Christmas.
-Each Christmas since then has revolved around the unwrapping of this one gift, and the events after are now a Christmas day tradition.
+Each Christmas since then has revolved around the unwrapping of this one gift, and the events after have since been a Christmas day tradition.
 The format and controls of FIFA rarely deviate from the previous year, which makes the setting up of the game a ritual before the real journey begins.
 The most important part of this ritual is the creation of my avatar or virtual pro.
 This is a tradition that takes place an hour before Christmas dinner and continues for two more hours after that until my avatar is fully prepared for his journey into the new season and beyond.

 I recall the first year my avatar was no longer the youngest player on the game.
 It was Christmas Day 2011 and it was probably the first time I realised my commitment to this fantasy was unhealthy.
 The fact that there were real life footballers on the game playing alongside my avatar was part of the enormous appeal of the game for me.
 Although the moment those real life players became younger than my fictional avatar made the illusion slightly less believable.
 Rather than growing out of the game I decided to commit to the illusion further.
 I began to imagine my avatar’s life beyond the video game I was playing.
 Each year after that I would envisage a different background story for my avatar to justify why he was slightly older than the other emerging talents in European football.